-Your music on iTunes or any other digital music market place is just that, it's on the site and available.
+Your music on iTunes or any other digital music marketplace is just that, it's on the site and available.

 You now have to make sure people are aware of it and go there to buy it.
 If you've got an ongoing marketing plan in place for your music and business that's a great start as you'll probably have some attention you can tap into straight away.

 So, plan ahead and start to promote and publicize your album early and continue to do so as long as possible.

 online to communicate or buy music.
 You therefore want to go where your